istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

 #### Service-to-service access

-Test the `Egress Gateway` from inside the cluster deploying the sleep service.
+Test the egress gateway from inside the cluster deploying the sleep service.
 This is useful when you design failover.

 {{< text bash >}}
 $ kubectl label namespace httpbin istio-injection=enabled --overwrite